PrestaShop/docs/src/content/1.7/development/components/form/product/_index.md

 ## To be defined

-These are the old form types that need to be defined
+These are the old form types that need to be split and redefined

 | Form type          | Fields | Field type                       | Description            |
 |:-------------------|:-------|:---------------------------------|:-----------------------|